Database Upgrade Methods

 Dump and Restore

-All database types support this upgrade method in some form.
+• All Database types support this upgrade method.

 Process